abraunegg/onedrive/docs/Docker.md

 ### 5. Docker-compose

 Also supports docker-compose schemas > 3.
-In the following example it is assumed you have a `onedriveDir` environment variable and a `onedrive_conf` volume.
+In the following example it is assumed you have a `ONEDRIVE_DATA_DIR` environment variable and a `onedrive_conf` volume.
 However, you can also use bind mounts for the configuration folder, e.g. `export ONEDRIVE_CONF="${HOME}/OneDriveConfig"`.

 ```